The role of the Council is to:

 - Professor Dame Jessica Corner - Pro-Vice-Chancellor (Research and Knowledge Exchange), University of Nottingham

 - Professor Nandini Das - Professor of English Literature, University of Liverpool

 - Professor Maria Delgado - Director of Research and Professor of Theatre and Screen Arts, The Royal Central School of Speech and Drama, University of London

 - Dame Janet Finch - Former Vice-Chancellor of Keele University, and Honorary Professor of Sociology, University of Manchester

-- Dr Susan Hodgett - Senior Lecturer, University of Ulster
+- Professor Susan Hodgett - Professor of Area Studies, University of East Anglia

 - Professor Graeme Reid - Professor of Science and Research Policy, University College London